Last Updated on February 25, 2021 by Julia Wilson

 Plication of the intestines

-When a cat ingests a linear foreign body (foreign body that is long and thin, in this case, a hair tie or a bunch of hair ties), one part of it can become lodged, often at the base of the tongue, the esophagus or the opening of the stomach (pylorus), which acts as an anchor.
+When a cat ingests a linear foreign body (a foreign body that is long and thin, in this case, a hair tie or a bunch of hair ties), one part of it can become lodged, often at the base of the tongue, the esophagus or the opening of the stomach (pylorus), which acts as an anchor.
 The other part is propelled along the GI tract by peristalsis, which is the wave-like contraction of the GI tract to push food along until it becomes taut.
 The GI tract below the lodged tinsel will creep up the trailing part of the tinsel and become plicated (folded).

 Death to gastrointestinal tissue